Avoid doing these mistakes when creating Facebook paid ads.

 Testing is an integral part of a successful Facebook ad campaign.
 However, not having a proper method to test won’t help in any way.
 You need to be sure of what elements you want to test, and when.
 That’s the only way you’ll be able to optimize your ads for a better ROI.

 Mistake #4: Choosing a Too Broad or Too Narrow Audience

-Once you are done telling Facebook of the the type of audience you want to target with your ad campaign, it shows you the number of people you can reach with your ad.
-When choosing the number of people you want to show your ad to, see to it that you do it carefully and keep your budget in the forefront.
+Once you are done telling Facebook of the type of audience you want to target with your ad campaign, it shows you the number of people you can reach with your ad.
+When choosing the number of people you want to show your ad to, see to it that you do it carefully and keep your budget at the forefront.

 Now, the idea is to avoid going after an audience that’s too broad or too narrow.
 And finding the sweet spot.
 When you’re creating your ad take a look at the “potential reach” to ensure you’re headed in the right direction.